 Our Mission

-The Martha’s Vineyard Vision Fellowship is a grassroots catalyst that empowers promising Islanders who are committed to the environmental and social sustainability of Martha’s Vineyard.
+The Martha’s Vineyard Vision Fellowship is a nonprofit organization rooted in the Vineyard community.
+The Vision Fellowship empowers promising Islanders who are committed to the environmental and social sustainability of Martha’s Vineyard.

 Financial Awards